 He has been and is serving on a number of international advisory boards, including the Board of Trustees and the Executive Committee of the International Computer Science Institute (ICSI Berkeley, USA), the iCORE Research Advisory Committee (IRAC, Calgary, Canada), the Alberta Ingenuity Centre for Machine Learning (AICML, Edmonton, Canada), the Information Society Technologies Advisory Board (ISTAG) of the European Commission (Brussels, Belgium), the French National Institute for Research in Computer Science and Control (INRIA, Paris, France), the Japanese Information Technology Research Institute (ITRI, Tokyo, Japan), the Steering Committee of the German-Japanese Forum on Information Technology, the Scientific Advisory Committee of the Swedish Information Technology Institute (SITI, Stockholm, Sweden), the International Advisory Board of the Nijmegen Institute for Cognition and Information (NICI, Nijmegen, the Netherlands), the Scientific Council of IRST (Trento, Italy), the THCU Advisory Board at the Caesarea Rothschild Institute (Haifa, Israel), the Advisory Board of the Fraunhofer Institute for Industrial Mathematics (ITWM, Kaiserslautern, Germany), the Scientific Advisory Committee of the OFFIS Institute (Chair, Oldenburg, Germany), the International Research Forum of SAP (Darmstadt, Germany), the Advisory Board of Deutsche Telekom Laboratories (Berlin, Germany), the Management Board of the Deutsche Telekom Laboratories at Ben-Gurion University of the Negev (T-Labs@BGU, Beer Sheva, Israel), the Advisory Board of the National Institute of Informatics (NII, Tokyo, Japan), the Scientific Advisory Board of the Singapore Institute of Manufacturing Technology (SIMTech, Singapore) and the Center for Advanced Security Research (CASED, Darmstadt, Germany).

-In 2007, he has been appointed Chairman of the Steering Committee of the Deutsche Telekom Laboratories in Berlin and since 2009 he is a member of the Excecutive Steering Board of the EIT ICT Labs of the European Institute of Innovation and Technology (EIT) with its German Co-Location Centre in Berlin.
+Since 2009 he is a member of the Executive Steering Board of the EIT ICT Labs of the European Institute of Innovation and Technology (EIT) with its German Co-Location Centre in Berlin.